 How are your international locations responding?

 Each of our international locations are complying with local government restrictions regarding travel, gatherings and hours of business operation.
-As such, our Italy and Malaysia locations are unable to facilitate events at this time, but are closely monitoring the situation to resume event facilitation when possible.
+As such, our Italy, Malaysia and South Africa locations are unable to facilitate events at this time, but are closely monitoring the situation to resume event facilitation when possible.

 How can partners support our work during this time of uncertainty in the global community?